- Twice recognized as Most Outstanding Teacher at WVU CPASS

 Committees and Memberships

-- Outstanding Service Award, WVU School of Physical Education (2007)
+- Outstanding Research/Creativity Award, WVU College of Physical Activity and Sport

 2016 Roads Scholar Academy